13136983989/COVID-19-Antigen-Test-Card-Dataset-and-Classification/README.md

 # COVID-19-Dataset-and-Classification
 ## COVID-19 Antigen Test Card Dataset and Pretrain Model Download
-The dataset and classification network would be shared through GitHub community openly as a way to encourage more researchers and developers to conduct more in-depth and detailed research on this work.
+The dataset and classification network will be shared openly through the GitHub community to encourage more researchers and developers to conduct more in-depth and detailed studies of this work.

 [COVID_19_Antigen_Test_Card_Dataset](https://1drv.ms/u/s!Ai4XNxbYPcLikRJVb6kB5ynbelR9?e=KiepHs)